kubo/rust-oracle/docs/query-methods.md

 }
 ```

-When you know the column types of a query result by names, I recommend you use the [`RowValue`][] derive macro.
+When you know the column types of a query result by names, I recommend you use the [`RowValue` derive macro][].

 ```rust
 use oracle::RowValue;